 Forbid rather than surprise: Rather than provide surprising or undefined results (e.g., in C comparisons between signed and unsigned integers), we have chosen to forbid expressions with ambiguous interpretations.
 For example, P4 does not allow binary operations that combine signed and unsigned integers.

 The priority of arithmetic operations is also chosen identical to C (e.g., multiplication binds stronger than addition).

-Strings

-P4 offers no support for string processing.
-The only strings that can appear in a P4 program are constant string literals.
-String literals can only be used in annotations (described in Section 16).
-For example, the following annotation could be used to indicate that a specific name should be used for a table when generating the control-plane API:

-@name(“acl”) table t1() { … }

 Portability

 No P4 target can support all possible types and operations.
 For example, the following type is legal in P4: bit<23132312>, but it is highly unlikely to be supported by any practical targets.
 Hence, each target can impose restrictions on the types it can support.
 Such restrictions may include: